 This is the most iconic ghostbusters of them all.
 The movie, the music, the humor, and how it was directed.
 Everything about this was a classic.
-This is something that changed my life and I’m sure many other people’s too.
-This movie is SO 80’s.
+This movie is one that changed our lives, and we’re sure many other people would agree.
+This movie is so 80’s.

 Indiana Jones and the Temple of Doom is the second movie in the Indiana Jones series.
 War ensues as Indiana Jones tries to release enslaved children from the clutches of an evil cult.
 This is one of the best movies of 1984, indeed one of the best action movies ever made.

 This movie had a lot of action, adventure, drama, and suspense that we liked very much.
 What made this film even better was the cast in it which starred Harrison Ford and Kate Capshaw.

 The filming locations were breathtaking to watch, and they really gave you a sense that you were there with the characters as they move from each location.
 You could say the plot was also a bit complicated, but once it starts unfolding, everything starts making sense!